Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

   the next one for 5 frames, then the current one again for 5 frames, ....

-Originally this logic was hard-coded to ignore the last frame of the bomb SHP, which was originally planned to be used for so called "death bombs" which were cut from the game before :game:`Red Alert 2` was released.
+Originally this logic was hard-coded to ignore the last frame of the bomb SHP, which was originally planned to be used for Death Bombs.
 This hard-coding has been changed so that the whole SHP is now considered for the fuse, however this means that you'll now see that extra frame from :file:`bombcurs.shp`, unless you replace that SHP file.